CSCfi/hpc-containers/index.md

 Furthermore, we can use Docker to build Docker containers and Podman to build OCI containers that we can run on HPC clusters using Apptainer.
 Internally, Podman uses Buildah to build OCI containers and it is possible to use Buildah directly to build container is necessary.

+For complete reference to Apptainer, we recommend the [Apptainer documentation](https://apptainer.org/docs/user/main/index.html).

 ## General principles
 <!-- containerization activities -->